When Safety is a Foreign Feeling: Healing for Children of War, Violence, and Political Instability

 It shows up in how we deal with stress, how we connect, how we shut down.

-It shows up in silence, in rage, in perfectionism, in emotional numbness.
+It shows up in silence, in rage, in perfectionism, in emotional numbness and many more ways.

 Racialized Trauma and Political Oppression